AlexY26/AlexY26/README.md

-- Hi, I’m Alex Yule | Kingy
+- Hi, I’m Alex | Kingy
 - I’m interested in Programming using Unreal / Unity
+- 4 Years of experince using Unity & C#.
-- I'm currently studying 3D Animation and Game Development @Coleg Llandrillo
+- I'm currently studying 3D Animation and Game Development
-- You can reach me @alex_y26 on Twitter, @kingyvi on Discord
+- You can reach me @kingyvi on Discord